Sticks and stones may break my bones,

 However, as we can see from the news and what is happening in our country right now: Words Matter.

-The words we choose paint a picture; you don’t have to be an eloquent speaker a prolific writer to make a difference with your word choices.
+The words we choose paint a picture; you don’t have to be an eloquent speaker or a prolific writer to make a difference with your word choices.

-At one of my first real estate conferences, before I was a licensed real estate agent, I attended a marketing session in which the attendees were encouraged to really think about their word choices.
-This sounded exciting, but it didn’t end up being what I ad hoped.
+At one of my first real estate conferences, before I was a licensed real estate agent, I attended a marketing session in which the attendees were encouraged to think about their word choices.
+This sounded exciting, but it didn’t end up being what I had hoped.
 It was more about teaching the REALTORS® in that room to be spin doctors: say “price adjustment” instead of “price reduction,” the agent at the front of the classroom crowed (a little too proud of himself); psychologically, supposedly, it would be the spoon full of sugar the seller needed to make that price reduction go down a little smoother.
 The rational piece of my brain was screaming: it’s still a price reduction — let’s call a spade a spade, discuss that maybe the price is a little high, get the reduction signed, and get on with things!
 They also touched on the “hidden meanings” of real estate speak: “cozy” means small (thanks for ruining one of my favorite words; large homes can feel cozy, too!) or “needs TLC” means a shack that’s falling down (no! that’s a tear-down! sometimes a house just really needs a little TLC!).
-To read more of the words that have been seemingly hijacked by the real estate world, click here (and get ready to roll your eyes…at least, I do).
+To read more of the words seemingly hijacked by the real estate world, click here (and get ready to roll your eyes…at least, I do).